siddharthharshraj/open-cam29/README.md

 ## How to Run the App

-1. Clone the repository: `git clone https://github.com/your-username/open-cam29.git`
+1. Clone the repository: `git clone https://github.com/siddharthharshraj/open-cam29.git`

-2. Open the project directory: `cd Open-Cam`
+2. Open the project directory: `cd open-cam29`

 3. Open `index.html` in your preferred web browser.